After owning my first RV for about eight months, I have compiled a good list of things to know before buying a used RV.

 I hope this helps.
 Feel free to add any of your tips in the comments.

 Now that you’ve got your RV, you’re probably considering whether to purchase a tow vehicle.
-What you need to know when deciding to tow a vehicle behind your RV may help you decide.
+My article, What you need to know when deciding to tow a vehicle behind your RV, may help you decide.